Semantic-Enhanced Time-Series Forecasting via Large Language Models: Related Works

 \subsection{Time Series Forecasting}

-Traditional time series forecasting methods, such as ARIMA~\cite{arima} and Prophet~\cite{prophet}, often relied on statistical and classical machine learning techniques.
-The rise of deep learning brought Recurrent Neural Networks (RNNs)\cite{RNN, RNN1, RNN2, RNN3}, which excelled at modeling temporal dependencies.
-Long Short-Term Memory (LSTM) networks\cite{LSTM, LSTM2} improved RNNs by addressing vanishing gradients and long-range dependencies .
-Advances PGN~\cite{pgn} further enhanced long-term temporal relationship modeling, and improved computational efficiency.
-Concurrently, Graph Neural Networks (GNNs)\cite{GNN1, GNN2, GNN3} excelled at capturing spatial and structural dependencies in spatiotemporal contexts.
-Recently, Transformer-based architectures\cite{autoformer, crossformer, timexer} have dominated due to their ability to capture global temporal patterns.
+Traditional time series forecasting methods, such as ARIMA~\citep{arima} and Prophet~\citep{prophet}, often relied on statistical and classical machine learning techniques.
+The rise of deep learning brought Recurrent Neural Networks (RNNs)~\citep{RNN, RNN1, RNN2, RNN3}, which excelled at modeling temporal dependencies.
+Long Short-Term Memory (LSTM) networks\citep{LSTM, LSTM2} improved RNNs by addressing vanishing gradients and long-range dependencies.
+Advanced methods such as PGN~\citep{pgn} further enhance long-term temporal relationship modeling, and improved computational efficiency.
+Concurrently, Graph Neural Networks (GNNs)~\citep{GNN1, GNN2, GNN3} excelled at capturing spatial and structural dependencies in spatiotemporal contexts.
+Recently, Transformer-based architectures~\citep{autoformer, crossformer, timexer} have dominated due to their ability to capture global temporal patterns.
 However, these models struggle with generalizability and flexibility in highly dynamic, real-world time series analysis.